mat-analysis/mat-classification/matclassification/README.md

 ### Getting Started

-On how to use this package, see [MAT-classification-Tutorial.ipynb](https://github.com/mat-analysis/mat-analysis/blob/main/MAT-classification-Tutorial.ipynb) (or the HTML [MAT-classification-Tutorial.html](https://github.com/mat-analysis/mat-classification/blob/main/MAT-classification-Tutorial.html))
+On how to use this package, see [MAT-classification-Tutorial.ipynb](https://github.com/mat-analysis/mat-classification/blob/main/MAT-classification-Tutorial.ipynb)

 ### Available Classifiers (TODO update):